-When I first read about Amazon Go, a futuristic new Amazon store rumored to be coming in 2017, wherein cashiers are replaced with a new machine learning-app that tracks what you buy at checkout—frankly, I was alarmed.
-This is not my idea of a neighborhood store that I want to frequent.
+When I first read about Amazon Go, a futuristic new Amazon store rumored to be coming in 2017 (actually release is 1/22/18), wherein cashiers are replaced with an app that tracks what you buy at checkout—frankly, I was alarmed.
+This is not my idea of a friendly, neighborhood store that I want to frequent.
 While the video makes shopping look effortless and hip, the reality of unmanned urban storefronts is sure to be different from the idealized version presented here.

 There are so many ways to improve shopping and make it a better experience.
 Removing and replacing the people who work in retail stores is not the answer.
 Compare the proposed Amazon Go shopping experience with the one you’d find in an Apple retail store.
-At an Apple store, you can expect friendly people to make eye contact and greet you when you walk in, staff who are knowledgable about the products and can answer questions.
+At an Apple store, you can expect friendly people to make eye contact and greet you when you walk in, and staff who are knowledgable about the products and can answer questions.
 With mobile checkout devices, Apple staff can check you out quickly and efficiently.
 One leaves impressed and wanting to return.
 Designing for human interaction isn’t hard.
 It just takes a commitment…to humans.

-The coffee and sandwich shop around the corner is an independent corner grocery store run by someone who immigrated here many years ago.
+The coffee and sandwich shop around the corner is an independent corner grocery store run by someone who immigrated to the U.S. many years ago.
 The store’s business has already been hit hard by the Trader Joe’s that opened a few years ago.
 I’ve known the owner of this corner grocery store for twenty years.
 He’s watched my son grow up.
 My Dad visits regularly and knows him too.
 In fact, he always asks after my Dad and my son when I go into buy a bagel or coffee.
 Do I want his store replaced by an Amazon Go?
 No way!
 What about your favorite local stores?
 How would they be impacted by a development like Amazon Go?

 This post has been updated and was originally published in 2016.